Neuralwood-Net/face-recognizer-9000/README.md

 ## Live webcam demo setup
 To run the accompanying live inference demo, follow the steps below:
 - Clone the repo using `git clone`
-- Enter the project directory with `cd face-regognizer-9000`
+- Enter the project directory with `cd woodnet`
 - Install a virtual environment for the project:`python3 -m venv /path/to/new/virtual/environment`
 - Activate virtual environment with`source /path/to/new/virtual/environment/bin/activate`
 - Install depenencies needed to run the demo with `pip install -r src/demo/requirements.txt`